stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-global-forest-loss-hits-frightening-reco.md

-Comment: Why governments should not hide behind forests to meet their emissions goals
+Comment: Why governments should not hide behind forests to meet their emissions goals&nbsp;